simonpoole/beautified-JOSM-preset/README.md

 Due to the touchy nature of the subject, presets for military objects have been moved out of the default preset to [military preset](http://simonpoole.github.io/military-preset/).

-Building the actual preset files is done with gradle and should work on both unixy operations systems and windows, the "generateAllPresetTypes" task will generate the variants in the `gen` directory.
+Building the actual preset files is done with gradle and should work on both unixy operationing systems and windows, the "generateAllPresetTypes" task will generate the variants in the `gen` directory.

 Building requires `xmlstarlet` installed and on your path.

 The icons are currently assumed to be in icons/png, generating the icons from SVG requires `rsvg-convert` to be installed and sh to be present (we will likely move this to gradle too).

-The presets are being translated on transifex [here](https://www.transifex.com/openstreetmap/presets/).
+The presets are being translated on transifex [here](https://www.transifex.com/openstreetmap/presets/), to retrieve the translations you will need to install and setup the [transifex command line client](https://docs.transifex.com/client/introduction).

 Please follow us on [twitter](https://twitter.com/search?q=vespucci_editor) for updates.